 This year we’ve had a front row seat experiencing the evolution of Columbus’ film scene, while Georgia became third in the world for film production!

-This past year, CSU & Springer Opera House married to birth Georgia Film Academy, and was a catalyst for the inaugural Way Down Film Festival.
 The climax was watching Fun Academy Motion Pictures establish an office here for production and the ONLY distribution in the Southeast!

 Every successful motion picture company has a big movie for a launching pad, Disney had Snow White, Pixar had Toy Story, and DreamWorks had Shrek.
 Fun Academy’s first animation project is an incredible, true story based on a rescue dog who sneaks on a ship to successfully fight in WWI, Sgt.
 Stubby: An American Hero.